Sarah Toscano

-Sarah Toscano (born 9 January 2006) is an Italian singer-songwriter.
-In 2024, she won the twenty-third edition of the talent show Amici di Maria De Filippi.
+Sarah Toscano (born 9 January 2006) is an Italian singer-songwriter and actress.
+She rose to prominence in 2024, after winning the twenty-third edition of the talent show Amici di Maria De Filippi.

 Early life and education

-Born in 2006 in Vigevano, in the province of Pavia, Sarah Toscano is the youngest of three children of Petra Polomsky, a German teacher from Stuttgart, and Marco Toscano, an entrepreneur in the leather industry.
-She has an older sister, Giulia, and an older brother, Lorenzo.
+Raised in the Pavia area together with her sister Giulia, a lawyer and entrepreneur at the head of a company who later became her manager, and her brother Lorenzo, she is the third child of Petra Polomsky, a German teacher originally from Stuttgart, Germany, and Marco Toscano, an entrepreneur in the leather sector.

-At the age of five, she began studying piano.
-During her childhood, Toscano was musically influenced by international pop music artists such as Dua Lipa, Ariana Grande, Olivia Rodrigo, and Britney Spears as well as Italian artists including Annalisa, Chiara Galiazzo, Mina, Lucio Dalla, and Ultimo.
+At the age of four, she began studying piano.
+During her childhood, Toscano was musically influenced by international pop music artists such as Ariana Grande, Avril Lavigne, Britney Spears, Demi Lovato, Dua Lipa, Katy Perry, Lady Gaga, Olivia Rodrigo, Rihanna, Sabrina Carpenter, Tate McRae and Taylor Swift, as well as Italian artists including Annalisa, Chiara Galiazzo, Emma, Mina, Lucio Dalla, Tananai and Ultimo.
+His works draw from the pop and dance-pop genres.

-Also a tennis player, Toscano competed in the women's C series and won the provincial tennis championship in 2020 with the Sporting Club Selva Alta.
+Passionate about tennis since she was a child, in 2020 she played in the women's C series, and in 2023 she decided to abandon her tennis career to devote herself to music.
 She attended the "Vittorio Bachelet" High School in Abbiategrasso, Milan, but interrupted her studies in her final year to participate in the television show Amici di Maria De Filippi.

 Career

-2022: Recording debut
+2022: Area Sanremo and Riflesso

 In 2022, her father introduced her to music manager Andrea Dulio, who arranged for her to record her first songs in a studio with producer Pietro Foresti.
-Toscano was selected as one of the twenty finalists in the Area Sanremo singing competition, one of the Sanremo Music Festival's selection for newcomers.
+Toscano was selected as one of the twenty finalists in the Area Sanremo singing competition, one of the selections for newcomers to take part in the Sanremo Music Festival 2023.
 Although she was not chosen as a competitor for Sanremo Giovani, she won the plaque dedicated to Vittorio De Scalzi.

-On 21 October, Toscano's debut EP, Riflesso, was released.
+On 21 October 2022, Toscano's debut EP, Riflesso, was released.
 Distributed by Universal, it featured six tracks, including her first single, "9 giugno", released on that very date.